-Working with Conradh na Gaeilge, we have produced a report documenting how commitments made by the UK government in relation to the Irish language have been put into practice by councils in Northern Ireland.
+Working with Conradh na Gaeilge and Ulster University, we have produced a report documenting how commitments made by the UK government in relation to the Irish language have been put into practice by councils in Northern Ireland.

 Local councils have an important role to play in fulfilling state duties in relation to the Irish language.
-This is because they have authority over matters such as street signage and community development, are engaged in cultural and heritage development, and have significant potential to promote languages through their own branding and services.
-Councils in Northern Ireland are also subject to good relations duties, which, if interpreted correctly, should involve them tackling prejudice and promoting cross-community understanding.
+This is because they have authority over areas such as street signage and community development, are engaged in cultural and heritage development, and can promote languages through their own branding and services.
+Councils in Northern Ireland also have a duty to promote good relations, including through encouraging cross-community understanding.

-Download a copy of the report here: local-councils-irish-language-obligations
+Download a copy of the report here: Local-councils-obligations-the-Irish-language